 To save on weight, I opted not to carry gas and cooking equipment but instead took some cold food.
 Great I had less weight but not so good my evening meal before the big challenge was pretty rubbish.

-The right gear and equipment for the challenge
+Right gear and equipment for the challenge

 Having done numerous full day hikes in the UK and abroad when I agreed to do the challenge I was confident that I had all the gear that I needed for the hike.